VitorGDellino/Web-Programming/README.md

 Some college projects about web.

 ## Usage
-You must have npm, node and gulp installed.\n
+You must have npm, node and gulp installed.
 In the root repository use the command "gulp"